Location and Contact

 A radiologist or another specially-trained physician will interpret your images.
 For some nuclear medicine studies, the radiologist may find it useful to have other pictures or X-rays taken after your nuclear medicine scan, to help enhance the diagnostic report that will be sent to your doctor.
 If additional images are required, we will do our best to fit this imaging in before you leave the department that day.

 - Is a bone mineral density the same as a bone scan?

-No. A bone mineral density test (also called a BMD) is a very quick procedure (about 20 minutes) and measures “how strong” your bones are (i.e., your bone density); it offers a risk factor for osteoporosis.
+No. A bone mineral density test (also called a BMD) is a very quick procedure (about 20 minutes) and measures “how strong” your bones are (i.e., your bone density); it helps determine your risk for osteoporosis.
 A bone scan is a lengthy procedure (several hours) that involves a radioactive injection.
 A series of images are taken to look for any abnormalities in the skeleton or in specific bones of the body.

 - I will be travelling after my test and have heard I might get stopped at the airport or the border.

 Please discuss this with the technologist before completing your test.
 Radiation detectors have commonly been installed at airports and security checkpoints, and the tracer used for your nuclear medicine test may be detected by these monitors.
 Travelling with a note from the hospital stating you have had a recent nuclear medicine test may help to explain if you seem to be setting off a radiation alarm at a security checkpoint.